-You've heard it a thousand times, if not from your mother, then from co-workers and even friends: "don't slouch".
+You’ve heard it a thousand times, if not from your mother, then from co-workers and even friends: “don’t slouch.”
 The truth is there no such thing as perfect posture and it remains a highly debated topic.
-Even physical therapists can't agree on what constitutes good sitting posture.
-Most physical therapists address posture in their management of spine related pain.
+Even physical therapists can’t agree on what constitutes good sitting posture.
+Most physical therapists address posture in their management of spine-related pain.
 Interesting enough, systematic reviews done on occupational sitting reveals no conclusive connection with incidence of low back pain.
 Relatively speaking, there may be postures which are more optimal, especially if you are having neck, shoulder, or back pain.
-Low back pain is a multifaceted musculoskeletal disorder that involves not only genetic, physical, and environmental factors but also an individual's thoughts and beliefs.
+Low back pain is a multifaceted musculoskeletal disorder that involves not only genetic, physical, and environmental factors but also an individual’s thoughts and beliefs.

-Standing desks have had a lot of publicity in the recent years, but based on the limited research there doesn't seem to be too much benefit over sitting.
+Standing desks have had a lot of publicity in recent years, but based on the limited research done, there doesn’t seem to be too much benefit over sitting.
 The quality of current studies comparing sitting with standing are low and show minimal improvement at best when it comes to interrupting prolonged sitting.
 Sitting for prolonged periods of time impacts your cardiovascular health and mortality.
-Even if you are relatively active it doesn't offset the 8 hours or more a day you spend sitting.
+Even if you are relatively active it doesn’t offset the 8 hours or more a day you spend sitting.

 Can you even win?
 Yes!
 Our bodies were meant to move so whether you stand or sit you need to move to get blood pumping not only to your muscles but your brain!
 One study showed that light to moderate walking for 2 minutes improve glucose metabolism over a 5 hour period.
 Two minutes every 2 minutes every 20 minutes that’s all it can take.
 It sounds like a lot but take those 2 minutes and spread it out to every 30 min.
-Post a sticky note, add a phone timer, or your when it's time for your next IG post.
+Post a sticky note, add a phone timer, or your when it’s time for your next Instagram post.
 Just MOVE!

 Along with moving there are other helpful ways to ensure that if you are stuck sitting you are doing so in an optimal manner.
 Ensure your thighs are parallel to the floor and your feet are touching the floor.
 Your monitor should also be about 18 inches from your eyes (about arm’s length) to avoid having to constantly lean forward or strain your neck.
 Your elbows should be bent at about 90 degrees and your wrist/forearms supported in a neutral position.
 If you are someone who relies on tablets or texts frequently also vary the way in which you hold and use the device.
 Bring the tablet/phone to eye level and use your index finger to scroll or navigate web pages.